skeletonlabs/skeleton/.changeset/dry-socks-suffer.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Have focusTrap action focused on a specific element using tabIndex
+feat: The focusTrap action can not take a set of `tabIndex` values to denote initial tab focus